giacomomasseron / php-clean-architecture

 Commands

-All commands read the php-clean-architecture.yaml config file to know where to put the files created and which namespace they belong to.
+All make commands read the php-clean-architecture.yaml config file to know where to put the files created and which namespace they belong to.

 Make Entity